miklevin/MikeLev.in/_posts/2025-01-01-rubber-ducking-with-llm.md

 ---

 The best laid plans.
-I actually decided to try to do the final refinements on LinkGraphFlow before tackling the next the&#151;the realization I had in earlier and was getting ready for as my final hurrah tonight, but that got derailed.
+I actually decided to try to do the final refinements on LinkGraphFlow before tackling the next the—the realization I had in earlier and was getting ready for as my final hurrah tonight, but that got derailed.

 Ugh!
 Okay, so this sets the stage for tomorrow.
 But for tonight, I'm going to